-Subliminal Message Pro is compatible with Leopard, Snow Leopard, Lion, and Mountain Lion.
+Subliminal Message Pro is compatible with Lion, Mountain Lion, Mavericks, Yosemite, and El Capitan.

 Subliminal Message Pro (SMP) helps you explore the idea of subliminal messages.
 Does it work?
 You decide.
 SMP flashes text messages on top of everything.
 Messages are grouped into categories; displayed messages are selected from messages that are checked, in list or at random order.
 Subliminal Message Pro is $20 shareware.
 You may try Subliminal Message Pro in Demo Mode which includes all features but shuts down ten minutes after each launch.
 This limitation is removed after you obtain and enter your registration info.

 Version 2.10.0 adds a fourth Time on Screen option (Turbo - 10ms) and the Hot Key to Pause/Continue flashes is Option-z.

 Click here to see the non-subliminal text message version.

 Click here to see the non-subliminal image version.